-In the area around Lake Blue Ridge, you’ll find campgrounds, several boat ramps, a full-service marina, public swimming area and picnic tables.
+In the area around Lake Blue Ridge, you’ll find campgrounds, several boat ramps, a full-service marina, a public swimming area, and picnic tables.
 You can find Lake Blue Ridge access points here.

 Another of Georgia’s Blue Ridge mountain lakes, Carters Lake is located halfway between Atlanta and Chattanooga, contains 3,200 acres of pristine water, and is the deepest lake in the state of Georgia.